MAKassien/windextrap_harmonics/README.md

 Created by M.Alifa

-1st version: initial draft for publication, January 7 2021
+Final version for publication, January 7 2021

 This function fits a nonlinear, temporally-varying model for vertical extrapolation of hourly wind speed for the purpose of wind energy applications, and performs wind speed extrapolation in the presence of the necessary data

-More details about the model can be found in Crippa et al, 2020 (insert DOI upon publication)
+More details about the model can be found in Crippa et al, 2021 (https://doi.org/10.1016/j.apenergy.2021.117378)

 Inputs: